 The UW System and universities, colleges, and extension key stakeholder groups are:

 - Others as determined by the individual institution

-The institutions’ assessments of current state problems, symptoms and limitations will serve as a starting point to begin building the framework of the future state of the new personnel systems.
+The institutions’ current state assessments served as a starting point to begin designing and building the framework of the future state of the new University Personnel System (UPS).

-The Office of Human Resources & Workforce Diversity (OHRWD) will review the current state assessment goals, suggested process, and timeline with certain stakeholder groups as detailed below.
+The Office of Human Resources & Workforce Diversity (OHRWD) reviewed the current state assessment goals, suggested process, and timeline with stakeholder groups as detailed below.

-Each institution completed a current state assessment.
-Each individual report was reviewed, and duplicate and extraneous comments were deleted.
-The assessments were then combined into a single report that categorizes current state problems, symptoms, and limitations into several overarching categories: General; Benefits and Leave Entitlements; Classification and Title; Compensation; Employment; Layoffs and Grievance Procedures; Recruitment; Supervision and Discipline; Work Environment; and Miscellaneous.
+The current state assessment findings from each institution were reviewed and compiled to produce a single report that categorizes current state problems, symptoms, and limitations into several overarching categories: General, Benefits and Leave Entitlements, Classification and Title, Compensation, Employment, Layoffs and Grievance Procedures, Recruitment, Supervision and Discipline, Work Environment, and Miscellaneous.

-The combined report will serve not only to inform the UPS Project Team as it begins its work to build the framework of the new personnel system but also to begin a dialogue at the institutions to examine the issues raised that are within its control (e.g., the lengthy unclassified recruitment process).
+The combined report provided a design or overview for the UPS Project Team to build a framework for the new University Personnel System.
+It also provided each institution with a tool to examine opportunities for increased efficiencies within its control (e.g., the lengthy unclassified recruitment process).

 Important Dates in Phase I

 - August 23, 2011 - UPS Task Force established by UW System President Reilly.

 - September 1, 2011 - Chairs Vice Chancellor Darrell Bazzell (UW-Madison) and Chancellor Dennis Shields (UW-Platteville) hold initial UPS Task Force planning meeting.